basnijholt/adaptive-scheduler/README.md

 With `adaptive_scheduler` you only need to define the learners and then it takes care of the running (and restarting) of the jobs on the cluster.

-## How does it work?
+# How does it work?

-You create a file where you define a bunch of learners such that they can be imported, like:
+You create a file where you define a bunch of `learners` and corresponding `fnames` such that they can be imported, like:
 ```python
 # learners_file.py
 import adaptive